16 Antipodean Knitwear Brands We’re Rugging Up With This Winter

 Elka Collective

-The Melbourne brand is a favourite for pared-back dressing.
-Its 2025 autumn/winter collection includes midweight knits, luxurious wool layers and versatile essentials, all designed for easy styling through the colder months.
+The Melbourne brand is a go-to for pared-back dressing.
+The AW26 collection is made up of midweight knits, luxurious wool layers and versatile essentials, all designed for easy styling through the colder months.
 Simple cardis in muted hues make great go-to pieces for layering, but there are bolder styles in red to break up the rut of a repetitive winter palette.

 Lil’ Knits